-In the third quarter of 2019, S&P raised its long-term issuer credit rating and senior unsecured debt ratings on the Company to "BBB-" with a "Stable" outlook, representing the Company's second Investment Grade rating.
-DBRS Morningstar issued a "BBB (Low)" senior unsecured debt rating with a "Stable" trend.
+In the third quarter of 2019, S&P raised its long-term issuer credit rating and senior unsecured debt ratings on the Company to "BBB-" with a "Stable" outlook, representing the Company's second Investment Grade rating..
 The Company issued the 2029 Notes and redeemed all of the 2022 Notes.
 The Company also closed the sale of Truck Transportation Canada.